datacarpentry/stata-economics/_episodes/03-transform-data.md

 ```
 {: .source}

+NB: this may be tricky to follow because of ordering

+FIXME: add challenge to practice nesting

 > ## Challenge
 > Create a variable for the difference of `censusyear` from the average of the region.
 Show that its mean is zero.
 Why?
 > > ## Solution